 Posner Career Center Helps Women Re-enter Workforce

 Many women who have been treated for addiction have a difficult time entering or re-entering the job market.
 This often interferes with long-term recovery, since they may feel discouraged and hopeless.
-Thanks to a $500,000, five-year grant from the Gail S. Posner Foundation, women who have been in recovery programs at Delray Beach’s Wayside House are receiving help in preparing for interviews, and finding and retaining jobs.
+Thanks to grants from the Jim Moran Foundation and Gail S. Posner Foundation, women who have been in recovery programs at Delray Beach’s Wayside House are receiving help in preparing for interviews, and finding and retaining jobs.
 The Tina Posner Center for Career Excellence opened in 2015 at Wayside House.

 Donate to the Posner Career Center and help us help women get back on their feet once they leave Wayside House.

 Email : [email protected]